-As example of using both features above, there could be a general function that takes as its arguments two field names and puts the current user in one and the current timestamp in the other.
-This allows triggers to be written on INSERT events to automatically track creation of records in a transaction table for example.
-It could also be used as a "last updated" function if used in an UPDATE event.
+The purpose of including arguments in the trigger definition is to allow different triggers with similar requirements to call the same function.
+As an example, there could be a generalized trigger function that takes as its arguments two field names and puts the current user in one and the current time stamp in the other.
+Properly written, this trigger function would be independent of the specific table it is triggering on.
+So the same function could be used for INSERT events on any table with suitable fields, to automatically track creation of records in a transaction table for example.
+It could also be used to track last-update events if defined as an UPDATE trigger.

-Trigger functions return HeapTuple to the calling Executor.
-This is ignored for triggers fired after an INSERT, DELETE or UPDATE operation but it allows BEFORE triggers to:
+Trigger functions return a HeapTuple to the calling executor.
+The return value is ignored for triggers fired AFTER an operation, but it allows BEFORE triggers to:

-- Return NULL to skip the operation for the current tuple (and so the tuple will not be inserted/updated/deleted). - Return a pointer to another tuple (INSERT and UPDATE only) which will be inserted (as the new version of the updated tuple if UPDATE) instead of original tuple.
+- Return a NULL pointer to skip the operation for the current tuple (and so the tuple will not be inserted/updated/deleted). - For INSERT and UPDATE triggers only, the returned tuple becomes the tuple which will be inserted or will replace the tuple being updated.
+This allows the trigger function to modify the row being inserted or updated.